Set For Tech Gift Success

 - Help your child self-regulate through setting timers and empower independence.

 Amongst other things, drones can take in some awesome views and share these directly to your smartphone as an image or video.
 With their long range GPS, WiFi connection and built in cameras, professional (and amateur) photographers are now hitting the skies to take some incredibly creative photos.

 Drones are becoming social!

-Like most technologies and interest groups, social networking has now become a big player in the drone game.
-When you connect your rone to its associated mobile/tablet app, it may also connect you to the SkyPixel.
-A social networking platform for drone photography enthusiasts.
-You can upload your flight videos and photos for other SkyPixel members to like and comment.
-They can become your fan, follow you and send direct messages.
+Similar to most technologies and interest groups, social networking has now become a big player in the drone game.
+When you connect your drone to its associated mobile/tablet app, it may also connect you to the SkyPixel – a social networking platform for drone photography enthusiasts.
+This allows you to upload your flight videos and photos for other SkyPixel members to like and comment.
+Members can become your fan, follow you and send direct messages.
 Be wary of location settings!